-By now the list of Ends of the World is much longer than the one known in the times of Mary Gulliver.
-This phenomenon, of overwhelming belief in what has been proven time and time again to be false, testifies to the amazing ability of Man to ignore accumulated knowledge and give in to induced fear.
+By now the list of Ends of the World is much longer than the one which was known in the times of Mary Gulliver.
+This phenomenon, of blind belief in that which has been proven time and time again to be false, testifies to the amazing talent of Man to learn nothing.
+It's probably comforting to ignore accumulated knowledge while giving in to induced fear.

 Mary would have been a witness, or would have remembered stories about the world’s due endings in: